TABLE OF CONTENTS

 If it's imperative for you to continue to have access to Session 0 to manage your Interactive Windows service, then you still have the following options available to you (i.e. the operating system still has the UI0Detect / Interactive Services Detection Service present):

-• You won't be able to connect to the server again for anything up to 20 minutes
+- You won't be able to connect to the server again for a significant amount of time (e.g. 20+ minutes)

-This is a known bug in Microsoft Windows (specifically observed on Server 2012, Server 2012 R2 and Server 2016).
+This is a known bug in Microsoft Windows (specifically observed Windows Server operating systems).
 This is due to either the RDP display driver running on Session 0 crashing or the RDP User Mode Port Redirector crashing.
 Check the Windows Event logs to determine what is failing.
 This issue might also be caused by VMware's SVGA Driver.
 Please see this article Switching to Session 0 Causes Desktop Failure on VMware Virtual Machines.
-Otherwise, try the following two workarounds to see if they alleviate the problem:
+We have no fix for this situation.
+Sorry about that.
+Try the following workarounds to see if they alleviate the problem:

 Workaround 1

-• Cease using RDP to connect to your machine
+- Cease using RDP to connect to your machine entirely

-• Use an alternate remote control product that gives you access to your machine's console session such as your hypervisor VM console (e.g. VMware vSphere), TeamViewer, TSplus or TightVNC.
+- Use an alternate remote control product that gives you access to your machine's console session, such as your hypervisor VM console (e.g. VMware vSphere Web Console or VMRC), TeamViewer, TSplus or TightVNC.
 Ensure you thoroughly test your setup to ensure access to your server and switching to Session 0 works as expected.

 Workaround 2

-• Ensure Windows is fully patched - everything ... literally everything - don't skip anything
+- Ensure Windows is fully patched - everything - don't skip anything